Csayegh123/EmployeeTrackerKUSayegh/README.md

 # EmployeeTrackerKUSayegh

 # Description
-This application will be used to help users organize their employees into a more manageable data set.
+This app will be used to help users organize their employees into a manageable set of data.
 They will be able to better manage the addition of new hires and track salaries across departments.

 # Features
 SQL, Inquirer, Node